James-HoneyBadger/GulfOfMexico/DOCUMENTATION.md

 - [ ] Interactive playground documentation
 - [ ] Community-contributed language variants
 - [ ] LSP documentation (when implemented)

 ---

+## 📝 Changelog

+- 2025-11-17: Cleanup of internal GOM test programs.
+Active docs and scripts updated to reference only user-facing examples in `programs/examples/` and `programs/demos/`; compiler samples in `compiler/examples/`; Python unit tests in `tests/`.
+See [CHANGELOG.md](CHANGELOG.md) for details.

+---